georust/geos/README.md

 let voronoi = geos::compute_voronoi(&points, None, 0., false).expect("compute_voronoi failed");
 ```

+## Static build

+By default, this crate links dynamically.
+If you want to link statically, use the `static` feature.

 ## Contributing

 Only a subset of geos has been implemented, feel free to add wrappers for missing features.